syncfusion-content/asp.netmvc-docs/aspnetmvc/DataManager/Data-Adaptors.md

 ## URL Adaptor

-Url Adaptor of the DataManager can be used when you are required to use remote service to retrieve data.
+URL Adaptor of the DataManager can be used when you are required to use remote service to retrieve data.
 It interacts with server-side for all DataManager Queries and CRUD operations.
-Now, in the following code example, the data is retrived from the MVCController.
+Now, in the following code example, the data is retrieved from the MVCController.

 {% tabs %}